In this article you’ll learn what are different lathe chuck types with parts, working, and more with downloadable PDF file.

 A three-jaw chuck is shown in the figure.
-This is the most commonly used types of chuck in lathe machine.
-The three jaws are generally made of high-quality steel and are arrogated at an angle of 120° to each other.
+This is the most commonly used types of chuck in the

 During the operation, the jaw teeth are made to mesh with scrawl spiral teeth (Bevel teeth).
 The meshing causes a moment of all three jaws either towards or away from the chuck centre, depending upon the direction of rotation of the bevel pinion.
 The pinion is operated by square end key called “chuck key”.

 The chuck suitable for holding round, or hexagonal, and other similar shaped workpieces.
-In three jaw chuck, the job is centred automatically and quickly.
-But it has the less gripping capacity as only three jaws are used and centring accuracy is soon lost due to wear.
+In three-jaw chuck, the job is centered automatically and quickly.
+But it has the less gripping capacity as only three jaws are used and centering accuracy is soon lost due to wear.

-As the name implies, a combination chuck, as shown in Figure.
-It is used both as a self-centring and an independent chuck to take advantage of both the types.
+As the name implies, a combination of chuck, as shown in the figure.
+It is used both as a self-centering and an independent chuck to take advantage of both the types.

 The chuck is used for holding a very thin workpiece made of magnetic material which cannot be held in an ordinarily chuck.
 It is also used where any distortion of the workpiece due to the pressure of the jaws is undesirable.